-The LSU Tigers are on top of the college football world, and head coach Ed Orgeron is basking in the glory.
-Not only did he receive a $500,000 bonus for winning the College Football Playoff National Championship Game, but he also just got paid in a big-time way.
+The LSU Tigers are on top of the college football world, and LSU head coach Ed Orgeron is basking in the glory.
+Not only did he receive a $500,000 bonus for winning the 2020 College Football Playoff National Championship Game, but he also got paid in a big-time way when it was over.

 Before the season, Orgeron wasn't even one of the 25 highest-paid NCAA coaches in the country.
 His bonus checks certainly elevated his status, and now he can yell "GEAUX TIGERS!" all the way to the bank.

-According to Bruce Feldman of The Athletic and Fox Sports, LSU and Orgeron, the consensus Coach of the Year, have agreed to a six-year contract extension worth over $42 million.
-It’s the second year in a row the 58-year-old has earned a new contract, and this latest news likely means he will stay home in Louisiana until the end of his career.
+According to Bruce Feldman of The Athletic and Fox Sports, LSU and Orgeron, the consensus Coach of the Year, agreed to a six-year contract extension worth over $42 million in January 2020.
+It's the second year in a row the 58-year-old has earned a new contract, and this news likely means he will stay home in Louisiana until the end of his career.

 This should surprise absolutely nobody, especially considering what Orgeron has helped build in Baton Rouge.
 Since taking over as the interim coach in 2016, the Tigers are 40-9 and 11-1 in the last 12 games against top-10 foes.
 That's incredible, and to say Orgeron deserves the pay increase is a massive understatement.